roman-hart/CPUtest/README.md

 # Solution

 To compare our operating system I've developed a simple C++ terminal program that does different arithmetic operations (addition, subtracting, multiplication and division) on different data types (int, long, float, double, char).
-By default, the program perform `30000` operation and does this `10` times to get the fastest attempt.
+By default, the program perform `30000` simple operations and does this `10` times to get the fastest attempt.

-To avoid simplification the program works with three variables which is constantly changing their values.
+To avoid simplification, the program works with three variables which is constantly changing their values depending on each other.
 Here how it works for addition:

 ```cpp
 for (int i=0; i<iterations; i++)